cu-mkp/edition-webpages/docs/research+resources/principles-translation.md

 experts over many years, that it refers to smalt, a blue glass containing cobalt, we are reluctant to impose our conclusions on the text.
-For this reason, *azur d’esmail*, *or mat*, and a range of other terms have been left in the original French, with an editorial note detailing the state of our research as to their identity.
+For this reason, *azur d’esmail*, *or mat*, and a range of other terms have been left in the original French.
+Research essays or editorial notes detail the state of our knowledge as to their identity.

 For many French terms, we chose English translations from contemporary dictionaries such as Cotgrave’s 1611 *Dictionarie of the French and